 Sheriff: Taser used to arrest speeding Illinois driver caught with pills in Racine County

-RACINE COUNTY — Prosecutors say a Taser had to be used on a speeding Illinois driver who faces drug charges after his arrest early Sunday, July 26 in Racine County.
+RACINE COUNTY -- Prosecutors say a Taser had to be used on a speeding Illinois driver who faces charges after his arrest early Sunday, July 26 in Racine County.

 Bradley Shute, 49, of Wheaton, Illinois faces one count of vehicle operator flee/elude officer, and two counts of resisting or obstructing an officer.
 Cash bond was set at $1,500 Monday, July 27, and a status conference was set for Aug.
 27.